DisplayPort: 2.1

 VESA announced version 2.1 of the DisplayPort standard on 17 October 2022.
 This version incorporates the new DP40 and DP80 cable certifications, which test DisplayPort cables for proper operation at the UHBR10 (40 Gbit/s) and UHBR20 (80 Gbit/s) speeds introduced in version 2.0.
 Additionally, it revises some of the electrical requirements for DisplayPort devices in order to improve integration with USB4.
 In VESA's words:

 DisplayPort 2.1 has tightened its alignment with the USB Type-C specification as well as the USB4 PHY specification to facilitate a common PHY servicing both DisplayPort and USB4.
-In addition, DisplayPort 2.1 has added a new DisplayPort bandwidth management feature to enable DisplayPort tunneling to coexist with other I/O data traffic more efficiently over the USB4 link.
+In addition, DisplayPort 2.1 has added a new DisplayPort bandwidth management feature to enable DisplayPort tunnelling to coexist with other data traffic more efficiently over the USB4 link.

+2.1a

+VESA announced version 2.1a of the DisplayPort standard on 8 January 2024.
+This version replaces the DP40 cable certification with the new DP54 certification, which tests DisplayPort cables for proper operation at the UHBR13.5 (54 Gbit/s) speed introduced in version 2.0.

+2.1b

+VESA announced version 2.1b of the DisplayPort standard on 6 January 2025.
+It has been released in Spring 2025.